microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 * Provide more efficient parsing of documents using VS Code specific APIs for Emmet actions that need parsed files.
 * Pull the Emmet integration out of the VS Code core and into an extension.

-## Tab no longer the default key for expanding Emmet abbreviations
+## Tab no longer the default Emmet expansion key

 There were two issues with using the `kbstyle(Tab)` key as a keyboard shortcut for Emmet expansion:

 * Emmet expansions occurred when the user wanted to indent source code using the `kbstyle(Tab)` key.
 * Items from the suggestion list were inserted when the user wanted to expand an Emmet abbreviation.

 [Sergey Chikuyonok](https://github.com/sergeche) realized that having Emmet in the suggestion list would be a more pleasant experience.
 That it helped us solve the above two issues, was an added bonus.

-With Emmet abbreviations now easily accessible via suggestion list, we were able to remove the default association of `kbstyle(Tab)` key with the **Emmet: ExpandAbbreviation** command (command Id `editor.emmet.action.expandAbbreviation`).
+With Emmet abbreviations now easily accessible via suggestion list, we were able to remove the default association of `kbstyle(Tab)` key with the **Emmet: ExpandAbbreviation** command.
 The `kbstyle(Tab)` key is now free to do what it was meant to do: indent.

 If you have the `editor.quickSuggestions` [setting](/docs/getstarted/settings.md) turned off, you will have to press `kb(editor.action.triggerSuggest)` to trigger the suggestion/auto-completion list manually.